-The 2018-19 season marks Brad Bjorkgren's fourth as the head men's basketball coach at Simpson.
-In three short years he has injected enthusiasm and optimisim into the program, helping the Storm post at least 13 wins in three straight seasons for the first time since 2001-2004.
+The 2018-19 season concluded Brad Bjorkgren's fourth as the head men's basketball coach at Simpson.
+In four short years he has injected enthusiasm and optimisim into the program, helping the Storm post at least 13 wins in four straight seasons for the first time since 1996-2000.
 An accomplished high school coach prior to Simpson, Bjorkgren was inducted into the Iowa High School Athletic Association's Basketball Hall of Fame class of 2017 for his remarkable career at Urbandale High School.

-The Storm are 44-33 under Bjorkgren (pronounced Bee-york-gren), up from 10-40 in the two seasons prior to his arrival.
-Simpson went 13-12 in 2017-18, tying for fourth in the IIAC and earning the right to host a conference tournament game for the third year in a row.
+The Storm are 60-43 under Bjorkgren (pronounced Bee-york-gren), up from 10-40 in the two seasons prior to his arrival.
+At the end of his fourth year, Simpson has hosted a conference tournament game each season under Bjoorkgren.
 He led the Storm to a 15-11 mark in 2015-16, a nine-game turnaround from the previous season.
 He tied the school record for wins by a first-year head coach and piloted the Storm to a second-place finish in the IIAC, the program's best in 12 years.

 Bjorkgren's up-tempo style produced a school-record 232 3-pointers in 2015-16 as Simpson led the IIAC in several categories, including steals, turnover margin and free throw percentage.
 Sam Amsbaugh earned Iowa Conference co-MVP honors in 2017-18.